What is a Privilege Escalation Attack?

-Typically, the second step in the cyberattack chain involves privilege escalation to accounts with administrative, root, or higher privileged rights than the account initially compromised.
+Typically, the second step in the cyberattack chain involves privilege escalation to accounts with administrative, root, or higher-privileged rights than the account initially compromised.
 Of course, it’s possible the initial compromise involved an administrative or root account.
 If this is the case, a threat actor is further along in their malicious plans and may already own an environment.

-Let’s now look at five major classes of privilege escalation attacks.
+Let’s now look at five major classes of privilege escalation attacks:

 1. Credential Exploitation

 Privileged escalation of credentials from a standard user to administrator can happen using a variety of techniques described in this blog.
 Credentials compromised for the most sensitive accounts (domain, database administrator, etc.) can be a “game over” event for some companies.
-IT security teams should always scrutinize superuser accounts and identify them during a risk assessment.
-Privileged account credentials are a prime attack vector for horizontal privilege escalation and you should prioritize their protection over the course of your privileged access management (PAM) journey.
+IT security teams should always scrutinize any superuser accounts as well and identify them during a risk assessment.
+Privileged account credentials are a prime attack vector for horizontal privilege escalation, and you should prioritize their protection over the course of your privileged access management (PAM) journey.